grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "His boat, The _Gnat_, has a viewport in the sail.
 He should be able to see enough to execute the mating maneuver without the aid of sonar," said Hemi.

 "A fuckin' window on a submarine.
 Stupidest fuckin' thing I ever heard.
 Fuckin' crazy shit ya want to pull here.
 Look Hem', you're right about me not wanting to die out here.
 Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
-I may in fact spend the rest of my fuckin' life working on that fuckin' patch.
+I may in fact spend the rest of my short fuckin' life working on that fuckin' patch.
 I ain't got time to be up there fuckin' around with welding scrap steel onto what -- and I'm just taking a wild fucking guess here -- is some barely-afloat rusting sea-tractor."
 She paused.
 "You might get Owen to do it."

 "The kid?" asked Shakes, "fuck that.
 If there's welding to be done, I'll weld my own boat."